studioml/studio/README.md

 If you don't have an email/password account set up, don't despair!
 Any user with a google account can use TensorFlow studio as a first-class citizen.
 If token not found when you run studio, Web UI will redirect you to the authentication app which will ask to sign in with your google account, and issues an authentication token.
 Then studio / studio-runner can use that token.

+## Further reading and cool features
+TensorFlow studio allows one to run experiments remotely.
+The process of setting up a server is described [here](docs/remote_worker.md)

+Another very important aspect of model management is management of artifacts (data, resulting weights etc).
+The facilities that tfstudio provides in that regard are described [here](docs/artifacts.md)